 The DA degree requires a total of 90 hours of graduate credit beyond the bachelor's degree (the master's degree counts for the first 30 hours).
 Most students can meet all requirements in three years of full-time study.

 Our doctoral program is accredited by the National Association of Schools of Music.
 Learn more about this program by following the links to the right, or contact Dr. Linda Pohly, Coordinator of Graduate Programs in Music.
-For new and prospective students see the Graduate Handbook 2013-2014 (PDF).
+For new and prospective students see the Graduate Music Handbook 2015-2016

 See our graduate placement record.